openstack-archive/deb-python-xstatic/docs/source/intro.rst

   your stuff into separate packages, so they don't need to
 * outsource some work to other people. there are lots of people needing these static packages, so you don't need to maintain them all yourself.
-* additionally to the files, you'll get some more-or-less metadata (like version info, name, CDN URLs (if any).
+* additionally to the files, you'll get some metadata (like version info, name, CDN URLs (if any).
-* we can use version number of the package to reflect the version of the packaged static stuff and use the packaging system to require some specific version, or some specific minimum version.
+* we can use version number of the package to reflect the version of the packaged static stuff and use the packaging system to require some specific version, or some specific minimum/maximum version.
 * security updates are easier, the static file packages can be updated separately from your main package.